teilomillet/hapax-py/docs/graph.md

 # Hapax Graph API

 The Hapax Graph API provides a flexible and intuitive way to build complex data processing pipelines.
-Inspired by frameworks like JAX and Flyte, it offers a fluent interface for composing operations and defining workflows, with built-in automatic validation at every step.
+Inspired by frameworks like JAX and Flyte, it offers a fluent interface for composing operations and defining workflows, with built-in type checking at import time.

 ## Core Concepts

 ### Type-Safe Operations

 Operations are the basic building blocks of a Hapax graph.
 Each operation is a pure function that takes an input and produces an output.
-Operations are automatically type-checked when created using the `@ops` decorator:
+Operations are type-checked at both import time and runtime:

 ```python
 @ops(name="summarize", tags=["llm"])